 Briefing · 29/04/2026

-Agent platforms need cost controls, not just better models
+Agent platforms need cost controls before better models

-A model fallback chain is not a technical detail.
-It is an operating policy, and if it silently routes to premium models it can become a cost incident.
+A model fallback chain is an operating policy.
+Silent routing to premium models can become a cost incident.

 TL;DR